rlk/site/courses/csc3102/topic1.md

 # Arrays and Linked Lists

-Review: Chapters 1 and 2 of Goodman et al represent a review of CSC 1253 / 1350 Introduction to Computer Science I and CSC 1254 / 1351 Introduction to Computer Science II.
+Review: Chapters 1 and 2 of Goodrich et al represent a review of CSC 1253 / 1350 Introduction to Computer Science I and CSC 1254 / 1351 Introduction to Computer Science II.
 They are there for reference, as needed.

-Reading: Chapter 3 of Goodman et al.
+Reading: Chapter 3 of Goodrich et al.

 ## Sequence Containers